Can You Help Our Hospice and Special Needs Kiddos?

 Patchouli came to the county shelter with a litter of puppies, and malnutrition and mange so bad that she was almost completely bald.
 With lots of TLC, her hair grew back and she turned into an adorable Pit Bull.
 At first she was very scared of people and would growl to show she was afraid, but she quickly got over that.
 Now, she takes a minute to figure out someone is safe, and then she is a sweet, sweet girl.
 She still definitely does NOT like children and she will bark and lunge to tell them to back-off.
 We don’t know what happened to her in her past, but we’re betting it wasn’t good.
 Patchouli is approximately 6 years old and has been with us for over 4 years.

 Baby Biscuit came to the county shelter as a stray.
-He is approximately 8-9 years old and weighs only 3.6 lbs.
+He is approximately 9-10 years old and weighs only 4 lbs.
 He has a heart murmur, severe dental disease, and luxating patellas on both sides.
 His knees are so bad that he walks very bow-legged.
 Biscuit became really sick while at the county shelter and they were very afraid he was going to die so we rushed him to the vet and got him on antibiotics and fluids.
-He is recovering well and is now facing three surgeries, with rehab in-between.
+He is recovering well and is now facing three surgeries, with rehab in-between. *Note: Biscuit has had his dental surgery with extractions and is now waiting for his first leg surgery.

 White and orange Tabby cat